thxbb12/awesome-computing-resources/README.md

 * [Linux kernel teaching][176] - Collection of lectures and labs on the Linux kernel
 * [Grml Live Linux][181] - Debian based Linux Live system
 * [Slax][199] - Slax is a compact, fast, modern and customizable Linux distro that can be generated into an ISO image.
+* [cubic][202] - Cubic is a GUI wizard to create a customized Live ISO image for Ubuntu and Debian based distributions.

 ## Machine learning
 * [scikit-learn][31] - Simple and efficient machine learning tools in Python